timescale/docs/getting-started/run-queries-from-console.md

 # Run your queries from Timescale Console

 As Timescale Cloud is based on PostgreSQL, you can use lots of [different tools][integrations] to connect to your service and interact with your data.
-To securely manage your date from inside Console, Timescale offers the following Cloud SQL editors:

-- [Data mode][run-popsql]: a comprehensive UI that you use to write queries, visualize data, and share your results.
+In Timescale Console you can use the following ways to run SQL queries against your database:

+- [Data mode][run-popsql]: a rich experience powered by PopSQL.
+You can write queries with autocomplete, save them in folders, share them, create charts/dashboards, and much more.

-- [SQL editor][run-sqleditor]: a simple UI to run queries for each individual service.
+- [SQL editor][run-sqleditor]: a simple UI in Ops mode that you use to run ad-hoc ephemeral queries.
+This is useful for quick one-off tasks like creating an index on a small table or inspecting pg_stat_statements.

-If you prefer the command line to a Cloud SQL editor, use [psql][install-psql].
+If you prefer the command line to Ops mode SQL editors in Timescale Console, use [psql][install-psql].

 ## Data mode